TrishaSrikanth-459/DeployStega/routing/namespace/routing_namespace.md

   - Off-platform communication (e.g., Slack, email) triggered by sender actions,
   - Cascading interaction effects such as additional comments, reviews, or commits prompted by sender edits.

-In real-world, business repositories, it is unlikely that the sender, receiver, and adversary remain the only collaborators.
+In real-world, business repositories, it is unlikely that the sender and receiver.
 Further, external collaborator engagement or reactions may occur due to organizational or social norms.
 Such events are out-of-scope conditions for the routing model.
 This assumption is necessary to isolate platform-level detectability from uncontrolled social interference and to preserve the interpretability of empirical indistinguishability measurements.

 ---